The Office of Multicultural Affairs (OMA) is here for you and excited for Fall 2020!

 Student Success Summit (August 25-27, 2020) has concluded but all sessions were recorded and uploaded to the Student Success Summit website.
 For session PowerPoints or any additional information, please e-mail: Allyson_lynch@uml.edu.

-ECCHO (Multicultural Club Council): a community gathering of club leaders to share successes, collaborations and engagement opportunities once a month, Tuesdays from 7:30-9:30 p.m.
+ECCHO (Multicultural Club Council): a community gathering of club leaders to share successes, collaborations and engagement opportunities bi-weekly, from 6-7 p.m. on Thursdays.
 Email: Amy_Liss@uml.edu to RSVP.

 LGBTQ+ Resources: Individual check-ins continue online as well as community training.
 Email: Amy_Liss@uml.edu for information.

 College Access Programs Resources: continuous transitional support for students who participate in college access organizations (such as TRIO, Bottom Line, Let's Get Ready).
 Jump start your college career by partnering for your success.
 Contact Francine_Coston@uml.edu for more information.

 We are also offering online podcasts on our social media pages!
 Follow these links to listen to these episodes or listen on Spotify:

 To request a training or for more information, please e-mail: Amy_Liss@uml.edu.

 The Office of Multicultural Affairs (OMA) is a hub and campus resource that serves all students, staff, and faculty utilizing a community and cultural-competency based model.
 We provide a network of comprehensive services and innovative programs that support and advance the personal, cultural, intellectual, and social development of our diverse and international students.
 OMA helps lead diversity related programs and initiatives while working with campus partners to build an inclusive and culturally engaged community.

 Our services are open to all students, faculty, and staff.
 We welcome you to come in, talk with us, and discover new ways to engage, grow and succeed!
 Learn more.